-- For quizzes and competency-based assessments deemed closed book testing, students may not use notes, textbooks, videos, other materials, or another person's assistance in completing quizzes or competence-based assessments (CBA's). - All CBAs and HESI assessments are given online. - For all pre-licensure programs, NUR CBAs and HESI assessments will be scheduled outside scheduled course times (policy in effect starting August 1, 2024). - For pre-licensure programs, students are to arrive on time, prepared to take the exam/assessment at the starting time.
+- For quizzes and competency-based assessments (CBAs) that are deemed closed book testing, students may not use notes, textbooks, videos, other materials or electronic devices, and may not use another person's assistance in completing quizzes or competence-based assessments (CBA's). - All CBAs and HESI Assessments are usually given online.
+However, there are times when paper CBAs/quizzes may be given instead of an on-line version. - For all pre-licensure programs, NUR CBAs and HESI Assessments will be scheduled outside scheduled class times. - For pre-licensure programs, students are expected to arrive ahead of testing time (at least 15 minutes), prepared to take the CBA/assessment at the starting time.
 Bring pencils and calculators (if needed).
 They will not be provided. - Only simple calculators may be used during examinations.
 No other electronic equipment (e.g. cell phones, pagers, digital/smart watches, graphic or scientific calculators) may be used. - Only scratch paper will be allowed and must be submitted at the end of the CBA/Assessment. - Personal belongings are to be put away and secured in a place out of sight and inaccessible such as at the back of the classroom. - Hats, visors and hoods are not allowed to be worn during testing times.
-Hair must be pulled back to reveal ears. - No food or drink (including water) is allowed when testing. - All cell phones, pagers and other alarms are to be turned off. - Once the exam has started, students are not able to leave the testing site (e.g., going to the bathroom, getting a drink of water, etc.) unless CBA has been electronically submitted.
-Unless for an emergency, students will not be allowed to return and finish remaining questions. - No unauthorized use of resources is allowed, including test banks, Quizlet, Etsy, Course Hero, Chegg, Stuvia, ChatGPT, etc. - For pre-licensure programs, students found to be in possession of unauthorized resources or exhibit exams scores that are inconsistent with past performance may be asked to take a similar exam to ensure validity of exam score. - For pre-licensure programs, exams missed due to absence must be made up within two school days after returning from the absence.
-It is your responsibility to schedule make-up exams with instructor.
-Failure to take an exam or quiz within the specified time will result in the student receiving a zero for that exam or quiz. - Faculty reserve the right to provide an alternate form of the exam or quiz for make-up purposes. - o Chronic absences (more than 2) will be dealt with on a case-by-case basis and may result in a 5% deduction from exam/quiz. - For pre-licensure programs, if a paper and pencil quiz or CBA is given, responses recorded in Par-Score (scantron) will be used as the official response (not the exam booklet document).
+Hair must be pulled back to reveal ears. - No food or drink (including water) is allowed when testing. - All cell phones, pagers and other alarms are to be turned off. - Once the CBA/HESI Assessment has started, students are not able to leave the testing site (e.g., going to the bathroom, getting a drink of water, etc.) unless CBA has been electronically submitted.
+Unless for an emergency, students will not be allowed to return and finish remaining questions.

-- Faculty or appointed staff proctoring an exam will remain focused on the students at all times. - For pre-licensure students, when each student finishes their CBA early, students are expected to leave the classroom quietly and remain away from the classroom until class resumes. - For pre-licensure students, following the testing period, students should not congregate in any manner discussing questions and answers in any format. - When faculty member(s) determine through careful exam analysis that an exam item (question) be "nullified", credit for all answers will be honored for each student.
+- No unauthorized use of resources is allowed, including test banks, Quizlet, Etsy, Course Hero, Chegg, Stuvia, ChatGPT, etc. - For pre-licensure programs, students found to be in possession of unauthorized resources or exhibit exams scores that are inconsistent with past performance may be asked to take a similar exam to ensure validity of exam score. - For pre-licensure programs, exams missed due to absence must be made up within two school days after returning from the absence.
+It is the student's responsibility to schedule make-up exams with the instructor.
+Failure to take an exam or quiz within the specified time will result in the student receiving a zero for that exam or quiz. - Faculty reserve the right to provide an alternate form of the exam or quiz for make-up purposes. - Chronic absences (more than 2) will be dealt with on a case-by-case basis and may result in a 5% deduction from exam/quiz. - For pre-licensure programs, if a paper and pencil quiz or CBA is given, responses recorded in Par-Score (scantron) may be used as the official response instead of the exam booklet. - Faculty or appointed staff proctoring an exam will always remain focused on the students. - For pre-licensure students, when each student finishes their CBA early, students are expected to leave the classroom quietly and remain away from the classroom until class resumes. - For pre-licensure students, following the testing period, students should not congregate in any manner discussing questions and answers in any format. - When faculty member(s) determine through careful exam analysis that an exam item (question) be "nullified", credit for all answers will be honored for each student.

 Faculty approval is required for any expected or unexpected absence during a scheduled CBA.
-Pending faculty approval, missed CBAs must be taken within 48 hours once a student returns to class/clinical (policy in effect starting August 1, 2024).
+Pending faculty approval, missed CBAs must be taken within 48 hours once a student returns to class/clinical.